What Causes Cavities Besides Sugar? The Real Story Behind Tooth Decay

 - Khristina Maureen

-As a Registered Dental Hygienist with nearly two decades of experience, I’ve seen it all, from the die-hard flossers to the “I swear, I brushed this morning” crew.
+As a Registered Dental Hygienist with nearly two decades of experience, I’ve seen it all.
+From the die-hard flossers to the “I swear I brushed this morning” crew, I’ve encountered them all.

 The Real Causes of Cavities